umamidayo/TaskRunner/README.md

 This system aims to make your development process smoother by handling the complexities of RunService connections and timing logic, letting you focus on building your game mechanics.

 ## Structure
-- `init.lua` - Main task runner module with public API
+- `init.lua` - The main module; handles RunService connections and scheduled tasks
-- `Config.lua` - Dictionary-based configuration for default schedules and renders
+- `Config.lua` - Dictionary-based configuration for defining your own schedules
-- `BaseTask.lua` - Shared functionality between schedules and renders
+- `BaseTask.lua` - Base class for schedules and renders (inherited methods)
-- `Schedule.lua` - Schedule class for time-based task execution
+- `Schedule.lua` - Time-based task executor
-- `Render.lua` - Render class for frame-based task execution
+- `Render.lua` - Frame-based task exectutor (client-side)
 - `README.md` - This documentation file

 ## Setup and Initialization